wipplelang/teach/src/resources/drawing-with-turtle/lesson/index.md

 ### Students will be able to...

--   Explore and familiarize themselves with the Wipple Playground.
+-   Explore the Wipple Playground's interface and familiarize themselves with its functionality.

--   Move the turtle using the `forward`, `backward`, `left`, and `right` commands to draw a simple shape.
+-   Practice using the `forward`, `backward`, `left`, and `right` commands to draw a simple shape.

--   Express repetition using the `repeat` command to draw a complex shape.
+-   Construct a complex shape using the `repeat` command.

--   Recognize `repeat`'s value as a form of abstraction; without `repeat`, code must be duplicated and changed in multiple places.
+-   Recognize `repeat`'s value as a form of abstraction.

 ---